hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #142
+2. Corgi creating dashboard for our portfolio site♥♥ #143
-    - Corgi working on creating front-end template♥♥ #142
+    - Corgi working on creating front-end template♥♥ #143
-        - Corgi working on server♥♥ #5
+        - Corgi working on server♥♥ #6
+        - Corgi working on the end point `POST /info` #1 ♥♥
         - Corgi completed working on the end point `POST /work-experiences` #1 ♥♥
         - Corgi completed fixing unmatching parameter and value fields for `INSERT`♥♥
         - Corgi completed working on the end point `POST /projects` #1 ♥♥